vbaboyan/vbaboyan.github.io/index.md

 ---

 <img src="{{ site.url }}{{site.baseurl }}assets/images/splash/Connectomics.png" alt="Connectomics" class="center">
-<style> .indented { padding-left: 10pt; padding-right: 10pt; } </style>
+<style> .indented { padding-left: 40pt; padding-right: 40pt; } </style>
 <div style="text-align:center">
 <div class="indented">
 <p>
-Welcome to my personal webpage! <br> I'm a doctoral candidate at UC Irvine where i've been studying the neurobiology of human language using Magnetic Resonance Imaging.In addition, as of December 2019, I will be working full-time for a bio-tech/med-tech startup, <a href="https://www.synaptivemedical.com/" target="_blank"> Synaptive Medical </a>, whose principal aim is to improve neurosurgical patient outcomes using cutting-edge imaging, navigation, and robotics platforms in the operating room.
+Welcome to my personal webpage! <br> I'm a doctoral candidate at UC Irvine where i've been studying the neurobiology of human language using Magnetic Resonance Imaging.
+As of December 2019, I will be working full-time for a bio-tech/med-tech startup, <a href="https://www.synaptivemedical.com/" target="_blank"> Synaptive Medical </a>, whose principal aim is to improve neurosurgical patient outcomes using cutting-edge imaging, navigation, and robotics platforms in the operating room.
 </p>
 </div>